 - Considerations for Replacing SHOW Commands with Information Schema Views

-- Querying Information Schema Views and Table Functions
+- Qualifying the Names of Information Schema Views and Table Functions in Queries

 What is the INFORMATION_SCHEMA Schema?¶